 Other less common findings include bruising under the skin and swelling of the head.
 If the tumor produces excessive amounts of thyroid hormone, weight loss, marked increased appetite, muscle wasting, increased thirst and increased urination may be seen.

 A complete blood count, chemistry profile and urine testing are completed in the initial stages of the evaluation of the patient that has a suspected thyroid tumor.
 Blood tests can be run to see if the thyroid glands are functioning normally or are hyperactive.
 A fine needle biopsy of the tumor provides a diagnosis about 50% of the time.
 Ultrasound of the neck frequently can show the extent of the tumor and may demonstrate spread of the tumor to lymph nodes in the neck.
-Chest X-rays are important to identify visible spread of tumor to the lungs.
+Chest x-rays are important to identify visible spread of a tumor to the lungs.

 It is important to note that no imaging test can identify microscopic spread of cancer to the lungs and other internal organs.

-It has been estimated that only 25 to 50% of patients presenting with a thyroid tumor are candidates for surgery.
+It has been estimated that only 25-50% of patients presenting with a thyroid tumor are candidates for surgery.
 Only tumors that are not attached to the underlying tissues in the neck should be removed.

 Surgery involves making an incision on the underside of the neck, separating the muscles that cover the thyroid gland and then removing the thyroid tumor.
 Both thyroid glands are inspected as some patients have tumors in both glands.

 Radiation therapy is used to treat thyroid cancer that is invasive into underlying tissues.
-Typically one daily radiation treatment is administered from Monday to Friday with the weekends off for a total of 18 to 21 treatments.
+Typically one daily radiation treatment is administered from Monday to Friday with the weekends off for a total of 18-21 treatments.
 By administering small multiple doses of radiation, the side effects of radiation are lessened.

 Thyroid tumors tend to be moderately responsive to chemotherapy; therefore, there is value in this treatment modality.